yduf/yduf.github.io/_posts/2018-03-11-android-remote.md

 - [AutoAdb](https://github.com/rom1v/autoadb) - This command-line tool allows to execute a command whenever a new device is connected to adb.

 {% highlight cpp %}
-scrcpy -s '{}' --turn-screen-off --stay-awake
+autoadb scrcpy -s '{}' --turn-screen-off --stay-awake
 {% endhighlight %}